 It may be four to five people interviewing you.
 Again, you need not get worried.
 Worrying will spoil your effect on the interviewers.
 Just keep imagining or thinking about different things in case you are kept waiting so that the brain does not get into panic mode.
 You may also pick up a newspaper or magazine and start reading it until you are called.

 As per Google, this phase is more about your problem-solving skills.
-They will be checking out your skills by posing certain scenarios.
-Also, expect some direct questions related to the job field you applied.
-Just believe everything is going well and it will go well.
+They will be checking out your skills by posing specific scenarios.
+Also, expect some direct questions about the job field you applied for.
+Just believe everything is going well, and it will go well.

 STEP 5: Finalizing Your Employment with Google

 It takes around two weeks before your employment with Google is confirmed.
 Google says their hiring process makes them consider the best applicants by comparing on one to one basis.
 This process takes a little time and hence the delay.
 If it has been over two weeks and you did not hear from them, you can contact them asking about your interview.

 Is it hard to get a job at Google?

 Google has high-quality standards and receives many applications each year, making it difficult to get a job there.
 According to INC, Google receives 2 million job applications per year, making it more difficult than getting into Harvard University.
 Even though thousands of people get hired every year by Google, it’s still achievable.